BIPV Demo sites overview

 - Lightweight and massive façades

-The tests to be conducted for PVSITES will demonstrate the technical feasibility and validate the performance of several BIPV solutions:
+The ongoing tests conducted for PVSITES will demonstrate the technical feasibility and validate the performance of several BIPV solutions:

 - Curved glass with flexible CIGS